aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-settings/update-days-preserving-history-of-revision-logs-in-shared-workbook/_index.md

 ## **Possible Usage Scenarios**

 When you share a workbook, you get an option saying ***Keep change history for N days*** as shown in the following screenshot.
-You can update the number of days for preserving history using Aspose.Cells with [**WorksheetCollection.RevisionLogs.DaysPreservingHistory**](https://reference.aspose.com/cells/net/aspose.cells.revisions/revisionlogcollection/properties/dayspreservinghistory) property.
+You can update the number of days for preserving history using Aspose.Cells for Python via .NET with [**WorksheetCollection.revision_logs.days_preserving_history**](https://reference.aspose.com/cells/python-net/aspose.cells.revisions/revisionlogcollection/days_preserving_history) property.

 ![todo:image_alt_text](update-days-preserving-history-of-revision-logs-in-shared-workbook_1.png)